ngroegli/askai-cli/docs/SOFTWARE_ARCHITECTURE.md

 - Support custom input types and output formats

 ### 2. Output Formatters
-- Implement new formatters in `output/formatters/`
+- Implement new formatters in `output/display_formatters/`
 - Support custom display and file generation logic
-- Register new formats in OutputHandler
+- Register new formats in OutputCoordinator

 ### 3. AI Providers
 - Extend AIService for new provider support